 Valcour Inn and Boathouse is truly one of the most unique venues in the region for meetings, weddings, conferences, trainings, family reunions, overnight stays, etc. Located on the western shore of Lake Champlain and owned and managed by College Auxiliary Services, Valcour offers panoramic views of the Green Mountains of Vermont and overlooks Valcour Island, the site of one of the most historic battles of the Revolutionary War.

 Located nearby are two 18-hole championship quality PGA golf courses, as well as areas for swimming and boating.
 In winter, ski the Olympic mountain in Wilmington near Lake Placid, or cross-country ski right next door at Ausable Point.
-With Lake Placid, New York, Burlington, Vermont and Montreal, Canada within an hour's drive, recreational and cultural opportunities are at your finger tips.
+With Lake Placid, Burlington, Vt. and Montreal, CA. within an hour's drive, recreational and cultural opportunities are at your finger tips.

-For questions and estimates regarding wedding reception menus, pricing, linens and bar service please contact the Campus Dining Catering office at 518-564-2236 or email@example.com.
+For questions and estimates regarding menu selection, pricing, linens and bar service please contact the Campus Dining Catering office at 518-564-2236 or email@example.com.

 HISTORY OF VALCOUR

 The first recorded event connected with the present site occurred in 1776 when Benedict Arnold's fleet engaged in warfare with the British Navy off Valcour's shore.
 Although Arnold was defeated, the defeat caused the British fleet to retire to Canada for the winter.